Metadrop/drupal-boilerplate/readme.md

 It is based on [Docker4Drupal](https://wodby.com/docs/1.0/stacks/drupal/local/), which uses Docker and Docker Compose.
 To get all the information about available webservers, databases, PHP versions and other containers check their [wodby/docker4drupa repository](https://github.com/wodby/docker4drupal).

-Because it uses Docker under the hood, you can customize whatever you want, add new containers or use any standard Docker funcionality to accomodate your project needs.
+Because it uses Docker under the hood, you can customize whatever you want, add new containers or use any standard Docker functionality to accommodate your project needs.

 ## Quickview